sr-murthy/ccm/README.rst

 5. Generalised Henderson-Sellers & Tegarden complexity: :code:`#{edges} - #{nodes} + #{exit points per connected component} + 2)`
 6. Harrison complexity: :code:`#{decision points} - #{exit points} + 2)`

 A related measure, useful for software testing, is the number of **linearly independent paths** (so-called `basis paths <https://en.wikipedia.org/wiki/Basis_path_testing>`_) in the `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ (DAG) representation of a function's control flow.
-This number serves as an upper bound on the number of test cases required to cover all possible execution paths that the function could take.
+This number serves as an upper bound on the number of test cases required to cover all possible execution paths that the function could take, as used in test-driven development (TDD), and also a lower bound on the number of all test cases needed to cover all possible behaviours of the function, as used in behaviour-driven development (BDD).
 This will be described in more detail later.

 **Note**: As noted `here <https://doi.org/10.1007/978-0-387-34848-3_51>`_ the standard McCabe complexity measure (1) only applies to individual functions or methods, which can be represented as a connected digraph with a single component.
 A class with more than one method, or a module with multiple functions and/or classes, is usually representable as a connected graph which is a disjoint union of components, and in these cases the generalised McCabe complexity (2), the Henderson-Sellers complexity (3), or related generalised measures, should be used instead.